vectorgrp/sil-kit/docs/usage/quickstart.rst

 The  CMake build configuration required is exported to ``IntegrationBus/lib/cmake/IntegrationBus`` and defines the ``IntegrationBus::IntegrationBus`` target.

 From CMake this can be easily used via the  ``find_package(IntegrationBus CONFIG)`` mechanism.
-For example, the following CMakeLists.txt is able to import the IntegrationBus library based on its filesystem path (VIB_DIR)
+For example, the following CMakeLists.txt is able to import the IntegrationBus library based on its filesystem path.

 .. literalinclude::
    sample_vib/CMakeLists.txt